karanja22/Ticket_app_UI/README.md

 ## Features
 - **Homepage**:
   - Welcomes users with a greeting.
-  - Includes a search bar for quick access to ticket searches.
   - Displays horizontally scrollable sections featuring upcoming flights and hotels, with navigation options for more details.

 - **Search Page**: